 - Play the waiting game: On the other hand, there can also be great reward in waiting until the high season to make your booking, as most property owners and agents offer special discounts and rates in a bid to fill their rooms during this time.
 However, in taking this route it’s important to remember that you’ll be making a calculated risk and you’ll have to remain flexible to what’s available instead of wanting a particular room option that may not be available at that time.

 - Use rental websites: There’s a variety of rental websites that make the booking process very convenient, and may even offer special promotions and getaway discounts in collaboration with travel agents, hotel chains and resorts.
+You could also try vacant property specialists, for a UK break.
+This can be cheaper than a hotel in many ways.
 Just keep in mind that some of these websites do not offer any guarantees, so read through the website and ask questions just so you’re clear on the services being offered.
 That said most of them do provide comparison tools where you can save certain properties in a ‘wish list’ which then makes it easier to narrow down your options.
 A few examples of useful vacation rental websites include:

 - Worldwide Locations

 - Villas International

 You can search for any of these on Google and you’ll sure to find accommodation that suits your unique needs.

 - Establish your needs: As you search for your ideal holiday accommodation, keep in mind that different properties are suited for different needs.
 For example, there are certain resorts that are designed for couples only with no children or pets allowed, while others proudly advertise their ‘child and/or pet-friendly status.
 Similarly, if you’re an avid cooker, you’ll want access to a fully equipped kitchen and perhaps the services of a helpful butler to point you in the right direction towards local shops and supermarkets, while a property with fewer steps or comfortable lifts is ideal when bringing the grandparents with you for a full family vacation.